jwahyoung/off-by-one/_posts/2017-11-25-higher-level-functions.md

  1. Every new operation we add will need to have an associated version just for arrays.
  1. Each array-specific operation that we have will repeat the same boilerplate code.

 Why is this bad?
 It quickly becomes error-prone, because we have to repeat shared logic across multiple operations.
 We also end up with a lot of maintenance overhead; for every operation we create to handle a  single element, we need to create one to handle a collection, doubling the number of methods we need to write!
-(To me, this is unacceptable, because I'm lazy and I don't like grunt work.)
+Can we fix this?

+### Designing a basic implementation of `forEach`

 What if we could consolidate the boilerplate logic into a single function and make this work for any and all of our original operations?
 Perhaps something like this:

 ```javascript
 function forEach (array, operationName) {